Liangmf11/Liangmf11.github.io/_pages/about.md

 Research Interests
 ======
-I'm intested in Trustworthy AI, Privacy, and Security with a focus on LLM.
-I'm also interested in agent-based AI systems and AI for Science.
+- Trustworthy LLMs
+- LLM Safety
+- LLM Agents

+**I'm always excited to discuss new ideas and explore potential collaboration opportunities.
+Feel free to reach out if you'd like to chat about research or any other topics.**

 What's New
 ======
-- [5/2025] I'll start my PhD journey at [CISPA Helmholtz Center for Information Security](https://cispa.de).
+- [5/2025] I started my PhD journey at [CISPA Helmholtz Center for Information Security](https://cispa.de).

 <!-- Education